jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 * Java will, however, ensure that the value of the constant is set once and not changed during execution
 * The special keyword ``final`` is used to declare a constant

+    * Forces the variable to be set exactly once
+    * If somehow no value was assigned, there will be a compiler error

 .. list-table:: Constants
     :header-rows: 1